Toasty Toes: Best Winter Hiking Socks (2023)

 Made with 59% Merino wool, these breathable, quick drying socks keep feet warm and comfy.
 A mid-level cushion makes you feel like you’re walking on air.

-With regard to height, these micro crew socks work well with hiking boots and hiking shoes.
-The top of the sock peeks above the top of a standard hiking boot.
+With regard to height, these micro crew socks work well with hiking boots and trail runners.
+The top of the socks peek above the top of a standard hiking boot.

 Smartwool Hiking Crew Socks